asampalean/weather-app/weather-app/README.md

-# weather-app
+# Weather App 🌦

 Simple interface that allows you to search for a municipality in the province of Barcelona and present the current temperature and the probability of rain for today

-# App specifications
+# App specifications 🔮

 At the moment, the user can only search for a location by cityID.